Amourspirit/python-ooouno-ex/ex/auto/general/odev_monitor/README.md

 A `main_loop()` method is called that watches until Office is closed.

-This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (ODEV).
+This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (OooDev).

 See Also: